SATHASHINI-S/SATHASHINI-S.github.io/content/projects/creations/hand-gesture-recognisation.md

 ### Project Summary

 This project presents a *vision-based hand gesture recognition system* designed to enable *touchless desktop interaction*.
-It allows users to perform common computer functions—such as cursor movement, clicking, scrolling, and adjusting volume/brightness—by interpreting hand gestures captured via a webcam.
+It allows users to perform common

 ### Tools & Technologies Used